Peugeot 305

 The Peugeot 305 is a medium-sized car produced by the French automaker Peugeot from 1977 to 1989.
-It was offered as a four-door saloon, five-door estate, and as a three-door van body derivative.
+It was offered as a four-door saloon, five-door estate, and as a three-door van derivative.

 History

 Origins

 During the mid 1970s, the motoring press speculated that a new Peugeot would soon arrive, in order to update the company's model lineup, in an attempt to make the Peugeot more internationally appealing.
 Since Peugeot had only recently discontinued their long-running 404 model, many people thought that the purpose of the new car would to fill the gap, previously occupied by the 404, between the 304 and 504 models, to compete against cars like the Ford Cortina/Taunus and Renault 12.
 It therefore would have been natural for the new car to be called the 405, commencing a new "05" generation of Peugeot models.
-The car was to be developed from and use the running gear from the smaller 304, but in terms of size and price, it was to succeed the already-defunct 404, especially considering that the top model in the new range would cost more than the entry-level 504, and that the 304 would remain in production some time after the new car was introduced.
+However, in fact the car was developed from the running gear from the 304, but in terms of size and price, it was close to the already-defunct 404.
+The 304 would remain in production some time after the new car was introduced.
 Instead of being called the 405, the new car was called the 305.
-When it made its press début in November 1977, the motoring press were initially confused as to why it was called a 305 rather than a 405, but it sold well anyway.
+When it made its press début in November 1977, the motoring press were initially confused as to why it was called a 305 rather than a 405.

 It was similar in size to its French competitor the Renault 18, which was launched around the same time.
 Sitting somewhere between the C- and D-segments it competed with cars in the Golf-class but also with somewhat larger cars like the Ford Cortina/Taunus, Vauxhall Cavalier/Opel Ascona and Simca 1307/Chrysler Alpine.